It’s Time to Destroy the Billable Hour

 The Market Problem

-As I tweeted a couple of days ago, I recently received three telephone calls over a three-day period from entrepreneurs looking for a new law firm because of the excessive fees of their current law firm.
-Two of the three entrepreneurs advised me that they were reluctant to even call their lawyers with a question because of the fees.
+I received three calls over the past few days from entrepreneurs looking for a new law firm because of the excessive fees of their current law firm.
+Two of the three entrepreneurs advised me that they were reluctant to even call their lawyer with a question because of the fees.
 I thought to myself: I get it!
-15 minutes = $125-175 for most partners (and those phone calls add up).
+15 minutes = $150 to $200 for partners at the big firms.

 In fact, it can be worse than that.
-Often clients can’t get ahold of the partner in charge so they’ll call the associate directly; and often the associate doesn’t know the answer so he’ll have to talk to the partner; and then the partner and associate will call the client back together; and here’s what the billing statement looks like for one question:
+Often entrepreneurs and startups have their legal work assigned to young associates with little or no experience.
+They then call the young associate with a question, and he or she doesn’t know the answer and thus has to speak to the partner in charge.
+Often, the partner and associate will call the client back together; and here’s what the billing statement looks like for one question:

 Attorney Date Hours Description of Services Rate Fee